Terminator: Dark Fate: Toys

+Post-release

 Canceled sequels

 Plans for a new Terminator film trilogy were announced in July 2017.
 While working on the story for Terminator: Dark Fate that year, Cameron and the writers envisioned the film as the first in the new trilogy.
 They also worked out the basic storylines for each planned film.
 In October 2019, Cameron said that sequels to Terminator: Dark Fate would further explore the relationship between humans and artificial intelligence, while stating that a resolution between the two feuding sides would be the ultimate outcome.
 That month, Schwarzenegger said that Cameron would write the Terminator: Dark Fate sequels and that Cameron would begin work on the next film in early 2020, for release in 2022.

 Although the events of Terminator: Dark Fate erase Schwarzenegger's T-800 character from existence, Cameron did not rule out the possibility of Schwarzenegger reprising the character, saying, "Look, if we make a ton of money with this film [Dark Fate] and the cards say that they like Arnold, I think Arnold can come back.
 I'm a writer.
 I can think of scenarios.
 We don't have a plan for that right now, let me put it that way."
 Hamilton said in October 2019 that she would probably reprise her role for a sequel, although she joked that she would fake her own death to avoid appearing in it, saying that making Terminator: Dark Fate "really was hard" because of the physical training she had to undergo.
 In April 2024, Hamilton confirmed that she was done with the role.

 Following the film's performance at the box office, sources close to Skydance told The Hollywood Reporter that there are no plans for further films.
 In June 2020, star Mackenzie Davis expressed: "I really loved the movie and I'm so proud of what we did, but there wasn't a demand for it [at the box office] and to think that there'd be a demand for a seventh film is quite insane.
 You should just pay attention to what audiences want".
 Later in December, Davis went on to reveal that the seventh film would not have been a sequel to Dark Fate, but a spin-off focusing on an alternate timeline version of Grace set in the future war similar to Terminator Salvation and would not have featured Schwarzenegger.